vibbits/nextflow-workshop/README.md

 More info about value and queue channels can be found in the [documentation](https://www.nextflow.io/docs/latest/channel.html#channel-types).

 #### 2. Operators
 Operators are necessary to transform the content of channels in a format that is necessary for usage in the processes.
-There is a plethora of different operators[[5](https://www.nextflow.io/docs/latest/operator.html?highlight=view#)], however only a handful are used extensively.
+There are a plethora of different operators[[5](https://www.nextflow.io/docs/latest/operator.html?highlight=view#)], however only a handful are used extensively.
 Here are some examples that you might come accross:

 - `collect`: e.g. when using a channel consisting of multiple independent files (e.g. fastq-files) and need to be assembled for a next process (output in a list data-type).